ARMmbed/mbed-os-5-docs/docs/refs/api/networking/cellular.md

 <span class="images">![](Images/Cellular/Cell_AT.png)</span>

-- Using a PPP pipe to pass IP packets between an mbed OS supported IP stack and cellular modem device.
+- Using a PPP pipe to pass IP packets between an Mbed OS supported IP stack and cellular modem device.

 <span class="images">![](Images/Cellular/Cell_PPP.png)</span>

-[mbed-os-example-cellular](https://github.com/ARMmbed/mbed-os-example-cellular) uses [a generic modem driver](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver).
+[`mbed-os-example-cellular`](https://github.com/ARMmbed/mbed-os-example-cellular) uses [a generic modem driver](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver).
 Figure 2 above shows the basic design that the driver is based on.
 In other words, CellularInterface uses PPP.
 We can summarize this particular basic design as follows:

 * It uses an external IP stack (for example, LWIP) instead of on-chip network stacks.
 * The generic modem driver uses standard 3GPP AT 27.007 AT commands to set up the cellular modem and registers to the network.